• Jump to Content »

 As I was fighting time to get to the end of the peninsula so I could cross Chesapeake Bay to Virginia Beach in daylight, I didn’t have time to indulge myself in the Welcome Centre for tourist information.

 All the traffic going past seemed to be holiday bound.
 R.V’s, cars with roof packs, boats lots of bicycles on the back of vehicles.
-Thirty miles after breakfast, according to a sign, was a joint Taco Bell and Kentucky Fried Chicken.
+30 miles after breakfast, according to a sign, was a joint Taco Bell and Kentucky Fried Chicken.
 I reckoned 45 to 50 miles into the day was perfect for the lunch break, leaving me with 45 to the Bridge-Tunnel.

 Enjoyed reading all the big signs.
 Seems the Ward brothers are the most famous decoy painters in this part of the world.
 I’d seen a few by now, indeed some people specialise in paintings of decoys (paintings of painted carvings of water fowl, seemed strange when you can paint real things).
 Many people had decoys in their gardens.